 If you're new to yoga, try an All-Levels yoga class.
 All of our classes are open and suitable for everyone, but let your instructor know if it is your first time practicing yoga.
 We encourage our students to try ALL of our amazing classes.
 Yoga is our heart and soul, but many of our students find the energizing, up-beat environment of BDY Barre, BDY Cycle, and BDY Fusion to be perfect complements to their yoga practice.
 Our goal at BDY is to promote a well-rounded sense of health and happiness, and that's why you will find it all at BDY!

-BDY has both heated and non-heated classes of all levels, if you are interested in trying a heated class, we recommend starting with Monday, Tuesday, Wednesday, Thursday or Sunday Heated Flow.
+BDY has both heated and non-heated classes of all levels, if you are interested in trying a heated class, bring water and a towel (both may be found at studio).
+Barre may feel warmer as it is a more active class.
 Keep in mind heated means 86-90 degrees as we create our own heat with movement.

 No need to bother with super expensive designer yoga gear – just wear clothes that move with you.
 No shoes are worn during yoga or BDY Barre.
 Shoes aren’t even worn in the room where we practice yoga – so please take your shoes off at the door and leave them in the shoe cubby.
-Shoes are worn, however, in BDY Cycle and BDY Fusion.
+Shoes are worn, however, in BDY Cycle and BDY Fusion, and many students wear barre socks in barre classes.

 Please bring water, but if you forget, we have water available for purchase at the studio.
-Drink plenty of water after your class to help flush out toxins released from muscles and organs during class.
+Drink plenty of water after your class to help flush out toxins released during class.

 Please store your personal items in the cubbies just off the lobby.
 The studio door will be locked when class begins.
 And please remember to turn your cell phone off, and most definitely do not bring it into class.